Amazon reports provide essential sales data to keep track of your performance in the marketplace.

 How to Automate Amazon Reports

+Most Amazon reports are available for a two-year period.
 You can review any report right in the Seller Central Dashboard.
 Brands can also download your Amazon Reports as CSV files:

 - Open the Reports Tab.